Jon-Noriega/project_SNOW/README.md

 Our mission is to:

 <li>Facilitate connection amongst community members of each ski pass (Ikon/Epic)</li>
-<li>Become the go-to platform for ensuring the community lock-in their priority access through our reservation system.</li>
+<li>Become the go-to platform for ensuring the community lock in their priority access through our reservation system.</li>
 </p>

 <h2>Inspiration</h2>

 <p>
- Have you ever found yourself in a situation where you were so hungry that everything sounds good, making it a lot harder to choose a restaurant?
-You're not alone!
- Our app was born with the sole purpose of helping you during those moments of indecisiveness.
+I was inpired to create this project by the excitement of the upcoming ski season.
+Skiing is hands down one of my favorite ways to spend a weekend.
+Integrating a reservation system is also very relevant given the impact that COVID-19 has had on the local ski resorts, as they pivot torwards reservation systems as a way to control traffic and ensure they continue to deliver a best-in-class quality experience to their passholders.
 </p>

 <h2>Technologies</h2>